StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/openshift_install.md

 | Kubernetes cluster name | `-k` | Option only available for plain Kubernetes installation                                                                                                                                                                                                                                  |

 {% hint style="info" %}
 Store the `values.yaml` file somewhere safe.
 You can reuse this file for upgrades, which will save time and \(more importantly\) will ensure that StackState continues to use the same API key.
-This is desirable as it means agents and other data providers for StackState will not need to be updated.
+This is desirable as it means agents and other data providers for StackState won't need to be updated.
 {% endhint %}

 ### Create `openshift-values.yaml`